camunda-community-hub/camunda-tasklist-client-java/README.md

 boolean returnVariables = false;
 boolean loadTruncatedVariables = false;
 boolean useZeebeUserTasks = true;
-// if you are using zeebe user tasks, you require a zeebe client as well ZeebeClient zeebeClient = zeebeClient();
+// if you are using camunda user tasks, you require a camunda client as well CamundaClient camundaClient = camundaClient();
 // bootstrapping
 JwtCredential credentials =
     new JwtCredential(clientId, clientSecret, audience, authUrl, scope);